jenkinsci/gitlab-plugin/README.md

 5. After you add the webhook, click the 'Test' button, and it should succeed

 ### Jenkins-to-GitLab authentication (optional)
+**PLEASE NOTE:** This auth configuration is only used for accessing the GitLab API for sending build status to GitLab.
+It is **not** used for cloning git repos.
+The credentials for cloning (usually SSH credentials) should be configuring separately, in the git plugin.

 This plugin can be configured to send build status messages to GitLab, which show up in the GitLab Merge Request UI.
 To enable this functionality:
 1. Create a new user in GitLab
 2. Give this user 'Developer' permissions on each repo you want Jenkins to send build status to